scenerystack/community/docs/reference/api/sim/ContextLossFailureDialog.md

 # ContextLossFailureDialog

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/ContextLossFailureDialog.ts](https://github.com/phetsims/scenery-phet/blob/main/js/ContextLossFailureDialog.ts) for the most up-to-date information.

 ## Overview

 Failure message displayed when a WebGL context loss is experienced and we can't recover.
 Offers a button to reload